About VideoEV

 Six years building closed-loop attribution at Comcast.

-The Mastercard study answered it.
-Effectv's household-level TV impression data, matched against Mastercard transaction records — a specific household saw a specific spot, that cardholder spent at the advertised retailer within the attribution window.
-No panel.
-No model.
-Card swipes.
+Director of Strategy & Business Development at Comcast Advertising.
+The work was attribution, proving that TV impressions drove purchase behaviour at scale.
+The Mastercard study did it: household-level TV impression data, matched to Mastercard transaction records.
+A specific household saw a specific spot; the cardholder spent at the advertised retailer within the attribution window.
+Card swipes, not panels.

 Why Now